 Fighting RSV amid the COVID-19 health crisis

-JACKSON, Mississippi - Last month, medical professionals at Children's of Mississippi reported seeing an alarming increase in cases of Respiratory Syncytial Virus (RSV), according to ABC 16.
+JACKSON, Mississippi - Last month, medical professionals at Children's of Mississippi reported an alarming increase in cases of Respiratory Syncytial Virus (RSV), according to ABC 16.

-While simultaneously fighting the COVID-19 pandemic, a number of RSV cases are occurring and some healthcare workers say the virus seems to be affecting children.
+While simultaneously fighting the COVID-19 pandemic, healthcare workers found themselves attending to a number of RSV cases, and many involved pediatric patients.

-Children’s of Mississippi had over 300 RSV cases in July and in June, the Centers for Disease Control and Prevention issued a health advisory in response to Mississippi's surge in cases.
+Children’s of Mississippi reported over 300 RSV cases in July.
+A month earlier, in June, the Centers for Disease Control and Prevention (CDC) issued a health advisory in response to Mississippi's surge in RSV cases.

 According to an August report from the University of Mississippi Medical Center, "Respiratory Syncytial Virus, or RSV, has been rampant throughout the southeastern U.S. this summer in an off-season surge, prompting the U.S. Centers for Disease Control and Prevention (CDC) to issue a health advisory last month."

-According to the CDC, most people recover from RSV in a week or two.
-It is described as a fairly common respiratory virus that usually causes mild, cold-like symptoms.
+The CDC says most people recover from RSV in a week or two.
+It's described as a fairly common respiratory virus that usually causes mild, cold-like symptoms.

-That said, RSV can be serious, especially for infants and older adults.
+However, RSV can be serious, especially when found in infants and older adults.

 As the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age in the United States, the virus is something to watch for in young children, the elderly, and people with compromised immune systems.